 Polio returns to Gaza: Where else has the virus re-emerged?

-Poliovirus has been found in US and UK sewage water samples while cases made a comeback in Mozambique and Malawi.
+Poliovirus has been found in US and UK sewage samples while cases make a comeback in Mozambique and Malawi.

-Polio has made a comeback in the Gaza Strip after 25 years, forcing the United Nations and local health authorities to launch a vaccination campaign in the Palestinian enclave ravaged by 11 months of Israeli bombardment.
+Polio has made a comeback in the Gaza Strip after 25 years, forcing the United Nations and local health authorities to launch a vaccination campaign in the Palestinian enclave ravaged by 11 months of war.

-Some 640,000 children below 10 years are expected to receive oral drops of the polio vaccine amid a limited pause in fighting, with campaigners saying Israel’s continued destruction of water and waste management infrastructure in Gaza are aiding the spread of the highly contagious disease.
+About 640,000 children under 10 years old are expected to receive oral drops of the polio vaccine amid limited pauses in fighting with campaigners saying Israel’s continued destruction of water and waste management infrastructure in Gaza is aiding the spread of the highly contagious disease.

 Keep readinglist of 3 items